 6. Berlin as school subject

-On top of all the fun, you also want to impart knowledge on your class trip.
-The best way to do this is to plan your programme with exciting activities in Berlin.
-That's why we’ve put together a selection of recommendations for each school subject for you.
-With our tips on sights, places and events, you can bring your lessons from the classroom to real life.
-The major topics are politics, history, German and literature, art and culture, music, language learning, religion and ethics, natural sciences and sports.
+Of course, you also want to impart knowledge to your pupils.
+That's why we have put together a selection of recommendations for you, suitable for the respective school subjects.
+With our tips for Berlin, you can take your lessons out of the classroom and into real life.
+The main subjects are politics and history, German and literature, art and culture, music, languages, religion and ethics, natural sciences and sports.

 7. Fun in the evening: theatre, Black Light Mini Golf and planetarium

 You don’t have to sit around in the hostel in the evening in Berlin as the city simply has too many exciting activities after sunset to offer.
 Many theatres are specially geared towards younger audiences.
 For example, in GRIPS Theatre you can see contemporary pieces on current themes for different age groups.
 With older pupils you can also watch literary productions from classical to modern on the many other stages of the city.

 Speaking of entertainment:In Kreuzberg you can play Black Light Mini Golf with your class and the Club Matrix regularly hosts the pupils' disco D light.
 One of Berlin's special highlights is the Zeiss Planetarium with its 14-metre-high high-tech dome which reopened a few years ago.
 Here your pupils not only learn all about the starry sky, but can also lean back in the comfortable seats of the planetarium while listening to a radio play or concert.

 With the Berlin WelcomeCard you will also receive a discount here on the standard ticket price and, as usual, enjoy free-of-charge travel by public transport throughout Berlin.